 Here’s the thing.
-LEGOs ain’t cheap.
+LEGO ain’t cheap.
 You’ll pay about 5 to 10 cents per brick, and with most kits averaging around 300-400 pieces, you’re dropping $30 for a pretty basic set.
-The co-branded kits, like Star Wars and Harry Potter are especially pricey, at about 10 to 15 cents per brick.
+The co-branded kits, like Star Wars and Harry Potter, are especially pricey, at about 10 to 15 cents per brick.

-Some people go absolutely hog-wild over LEGOs.
+Some people go hog-wild over LEGO.
 They can be an addiction of sorts.
-One guy confessed to spending over $45,000 on the fantastic plastic.
+One guy built a large replica of the Titanic with 40,000 pieces!

-From what I’ve read, adults have been using LEGOs as a way to destress and decompress.
-Building something either from the instructions, or with your own creative blueprint can provide a form of therapy.
-In fact, I watched a YouTube video with my son about a troop stationed in Afghanistan who had kits sent overseas to him.
+From what I’ve read, adults have been using LEGO as a way to destress and decompress.
+Building something either from the instructions or with your creative blueprint can provide a form of therapy.
+I watched a YouTube video with my son about a troop stationed in Afghanistan who had kits sent overseas to him.
 Now back in the states, he builds sets to keep the PTSD at bay.

 So, we know these toys are very expensive, but they’re also a source of joy and can offer some real mental-health benefits.
-My hope is to keep our little household collection alive and well, but with a frugal spin on the situation.
+I hope to keep our little household collection alive and well, but with a frugal spin on the situation.

 Step 1: Combine your kits.
 This is easy enough.
-If you had LEGOs as a kid and you’re still hanging onto them, don’t let them sit in the attic collecting dust.
+If you had LEGO as a kid and you’re still hanging onto them, don’t let them sit in the attic collecting dust.
 Dump ’em in with the kids’ collection and be glad they’re being put to use.
-I had a five pound tote of plastic from my childhood — all classic LEGO space kits.
+I had a five-pound tote of plastic from my childhood — all classic LEGO space kits.
 The kids have no problem plugging those gray and blue pieces into whatever they create.

 For some background, the LEGO Death Star kit is massive.
-(No affiliate link there, btw.)
 It’s a $500 kit ($500!!!) before tax… and includes 4,016 of the finest black and gray plastic bits you could ever hope for in your collection.
 But who’s going to deny the most fanatic of Star Wars fans??

 Nothing like a Midwest cold snap to reaffirm your love of plastic bricks, right??
 Well, to be honest, we got about 75% of this monster completed before we ran out of vital pieces.
-As Darth Vader said in Episode 3, “NOOOOO!!!”
+As Darth Vader said at the end of Episode 3, (or as I said at the end of The Last Jedi) “NOOOOO!!!”

-And bonus, we now have lots of extra gray panels and parts to begin construction of the Millenium Falcon.
-(Mrs. Cubert just gave the biggest scoff you’ll ever witness.)
+And bonus, we now have lots of extra gray panels and parts to begin construction of the Millennium Falcon.
+Yay!

 Ultimately, we had little problem plunking down $50 to complete what otherwise would’ve been a $535 kit, if purchased from Amazon, Target, or wherever.
 Our kids would probably disagree, but the added challenge of hunting to find pieces we weren’t sure we had was all part of the fun.